 Nonaccrual loans represent all loans where there is a reasonable doubt as to the collection of principal and/or future interest accruals, under the contractual terms of the loan.
 In substance, nonaccrual loans reflect loans where the accrual of interest has been suspended.
-Nonaccrual loans increased \$6,591, or 41.14% in 2019.
-This increase is primarily the result of loan volume transferred into nonaccrual status exceeding repayments, transfers to accrual status, and transfers to other property owned loans.
-Of the \$22,613 in nonaccrual volume at December 31, 2019, \$12,035, or 53.22%, compared to 6.15% and 18.91% at December 31, 2018 and 2017, respectively, was current as to scheduled principal and interest payments, but did not meet all regulatory requirements to be transferred into accrual status.
+Nonaccrual loans decreased \$11,063, or 48.92% in 2020.
+This decrease is primarily the result of repayments, transfers to accrual status, and transfers to other property owned exceeding loan volume transferred into nonaccrual status.
+Of the \$11,550 in nonaccrual volume at December 31, 2020, \$5,558, or 48.12%, compared to 53.22% and 6.15% at December 31, 2019 and 2018, respectively, was current as to scheduled principal and interest payments, but did not meet all regulatory requirements to be transferred into accrual status.